isar/hive/docs/transactions.md

 # Transactions

 Hive supports transactions for boxes.
 You can read and write data atomically.
-If a transaction fails, nothing is changed.
+If a transaction fails, nothing will be changed.

 ```dart
 await box.put('key', 'hello');